 Doobert.com which is an online software platform custom-built for animal rescuers.
 It’s like a combination of Match.com specifically for animal shelters and rescues to find new partners, and then a volunteer Uber for getting the animals where they need to go.
 The organization’s focus is bringing animal shelter and rescue organizations together into a common platform to collaborate, share information, transfer animals, and work toward balancing the supply and demand.
 They continue to innovate to provide more ways to help transport animals where they need to go.
 Since its launch in May, 2014, Doobert has grown to support over 27,000+ volunteers and 1,200+ organizations across the United States and Canada.

 Established in 2012, Shelter Animals Count is a centralized, standardized database for animal shelter statistics is critical for the animal welfare movement.
 Shelter Animals Count created The National Database to get a holistic overview of the animal welfare landscape, while at the same time give animal organizations the information they need to streamline and pivot operations according to the needs of their community.
 By collecting consistent shelter data and by collaborating with other shelters, our ability to save animals’ lives can be dramatically improved.
-Pets Alive reports data monthly to the database.
+Pets Alive reports monthly data to the database.

 Shelter Animals Count is a 501(c)(3) organization funded through grants, sponsorships and donations.

-The Equine Welfare Data Collective is a group of agencies working together to collect national data on at-risk equines and those in transition from nonprofit organizations that take custody of at-risk equines and/or provide other services related to improving equine welfare such as assistance with veterinary care, euthanasia, rehoming, and behavioral needs as well as other “safety net” services including but not limited to feed banks and gelding clinics.
+The Equine Welfare Data Collective is a group of agencies working together to collect national data on at-risk equines and those in transition from nonprofit organizations that take custody of at-risk equines and/or provide other services related to improving equine welfare such as assistance with veterinary care, euthanasia, rehoming, and behavioral needs as well as other “safety net” services including but not limited to food banks and gelding clinics.

 Funders and industry professionals identified a need for accurate and credible data, we see it as our responsibility to understand the issues and provide needed insight.
-The group collects and analyzes data and report on baseline trends such as capacity, current population descriptions, intakes, and outcomes.
+The group collects and analyzes data and reports on baseline trends such as capacity, current population descriptions, intakes, and outcomes.

 Candid, formerly Guidestar, gets you the information you need to do good.
 Every year, millions of nonprofits spend trillions of dollars around the world.
 Candid finds out where that money comes from, where it goes, and why it matters.
 Through research, collaboration, and training, Candid connects people who want to change the world to the resources they need to do it.
 Candid’s data tools on nonprofits, foundations, and grants are the most comprehensive in the world.
 Foundation Center and GuideStar joined forces to become Candid, a 501c3 nonprofit organization.